niktekusho/travis-builds-reporter-web/README.md

 Checkout [travis-builds-reporter](https://github.com/niktekusho/travis-builds-reporter) for the core packages that made this app possible. :v:

 # Honorable Mentions :bow:
-Wow... looks like no one helped me with this... :sad:
+Wow... looks like no one helped me with this... :cry:

 # What's next?
 To do: